paulamanzur/paulamanzur.github.io/README.md

 #### Can I use LLMs as Evaluators?

 The Methodology was created with a human-centered approach.
 However, some experiments have been done with ChatGPT as an evaluator.
 Preliminary conclusions show that it requires several fine-tuning iterations for the prompts.
-Human evaluators are more reliable and more tests are needed.
+For now, human evaluators are more reliable.
 If LLMs are used as evaluators, prompts need to be created from scratch and tested.
 There are no suggested prompts in the Methodology yet.

 #### How can I validate PREDICT's recommendations?